 World War II dominated American culture in the first half of the 1940's.
 Although the war began in 1939 in Europe, the United States did not get officially drawn into it until the infamous attack by Japanese military against the American naval base in Pearl Harbor, Hawaii on December 7, 1941.
 The next day, President Franklin Roosevelt declared war against Japan.
 Shortly after that, Germany declared war against the United States.
 The complete transition of American industry to support the war effort soon began.
 Within a few short months, the entire nation concentrated all their might into war preparation.
-Men around the nation enlisted or were drafted into the military, women previously home bound took jobs in factories, and production began - except instead of building for peacetime, they were creating machines of war.
+Men around the nation enlisted or were drafted into the military, women previously home bound took jobs in factories, and production accelerated - except instead of building for peacetime, they were creating machines of war.
 Many automotive companies stopped car production altogether and created tanks, airplanes and other military vehicles.
 Three companies began making all-purpose vehicles - the first SUVs - that would become popularly known as Jeeps.
-They were the small firm of Bantam, the Indiana-based Willys-Overland, and the most famous of all, Ford.
-The entire automotive market had mobilized, with the final hold-out being Crosley, whose practical cars proved attractive due to their excellent gas mileage, at least until the government figured out how to best use their small factory for the war effort.
+They were the small Pennsylvania firm of Bantam, the Indiana-based Willys-Overland, and the most famous car producer of all, Ford.
+The entire automotive market had mobilized, with the federal government allowing Crosley to hold out the longest, since their practical cars proved attractive due to their excellent gas mileage.
+Once a purpose for their small factory was determined for the war effort, Crosley too was altered.
 Between February 1942 and October 1945, civilian cars would not be made.

 1945 Dodge WC Half-Ton Pick-Up